bhartiy/learnsellacious/pages/15.order-management/02.bulk-order-status-change/docs.md

 ![](Screenshot%202020-05-23%20at%206.27.57%20PM.png)

-You will get option to cange the status of all the orders at once in backend orders view
+You will get option to change the status of all the orders at once in backend orders view

 ![](Screenshot%202020-05-23%20at%206.29.06%20PM.png)